Director of Public Services

 Other responsibilities include management and care of the tree dump, and the almost 50 acre Riverside Cemetery.
 Also the department handles code enforcement, parks maintenance, snow and ice removal, the organization of Clean-Up Day, the Wastewater Treatment Plant, street sweeping, and maintenance and management of the City's vehicle and heavy-equipment fleet.
 The department is also in charge of the coordination and monitoring of environmental investigations and remediation on municipally-owned property.

 The department’s employees strive to provide the high quality customer service to the citizens of Albion that residents have come to know and to expect.

-The Street Division provides for the safe and smooth flow of traffic by maintaining traffic control devices and keeping the streets clean and free from potholes, leaves, limbs, trash, snow and ice.
-The Street Division maintains the City streets, parking lots, curbs, gutters, sidewalks, storm sewers, bridges and street trees.
+The Street Department provides for the safe and smooth flow of traffic by maintaining traffic control devices and keeping the streets clean and free from potholes, leaves, limbs, trash, snow and ice.
+The Street Department maintains the City streets, parking lots, curbs, gutters, sidewalks, storm sewers, bridges and street trees.
 Special projects include preparations for the Memorial Day ceremony, Festival of the Forks and Albion Aglow; special services include Christmas tree pickup.

 Why is my water orange?